Trauma, Relationships & Emotional Recovery

 The mother-daughter relationship shapes our first sense of love and safety.
 When it’s marked by neglect, criticism, or absence, it can leave deep “mother wounds” that echo into adulthood as self-doubt and shame.
 This post explores how those wounds show up and offers compassionate ways to heal and reclaim your voice.

 Father’s Day can stir grief, anger, or longing when a father was absent, unsafe, or lost.
-This piece offers gentle ways to navigate triggers and honour your healing.
+If this day feels complicated, this piece offers a way to understand and move through what it brings up.

-Why You React Differently on Different Days: Your Window of Tolerance Explained
+Why You React Differently on Different Days - Your Window of Tolerance

 Why do the same stressors feel manageable one day and overwhelming the next?
-Your nervous system holds the answer.
-Explore the window of tolerance and gentle ways to return to safety and regulation.
+The answer lies in your nervous system.
+Explore the window of tolerance and how to return to a sense of safety and regulation.

 You're Not Too Sensitive, You're Wired for Depth

-When Abuse Doesn’t Leave Bruises: Understanding Emotional Abuse
+When Abuse Doesn’t Leave Bruises - Emotional and Psychological Abuse

-Online vs. Face-to-Face Therapy: Which Is Right for You?
+Online vs. Face-to-Face Therapy; Which Is Right for You?

 Online and in-room therapy offer different forms of safety, grounding, and connection.
 Learn how to choose the setting where your nervous system feels most supported.

 What if healthy co-parenting isn’t possible?
-This post explores post-separation abuse, when parenting becomes a tool of control, and offers trauma-informed strategies to help you stay safe and protect your children.
+This article explores post-separation abuse, when parenting is used as a tool of control, and offers trauma-informed strategies to help you reduce harm, protect your children, and reclaim a sense of safety.

 Why Always Being the Strong One Leaves You Exhausted and Alone